kisonecat/data-bootcamp/README.md

 - Day 7: logistic regression
 - Day 8: overfitting and regularization

 **By the end of [Week 2](week2/README.md)** you will do some machine learning, e.g., take some labeled training data and predict the labels on the testing set.
 In other words, [Week 2](week2/README.md) prepares you to train and test a model.

 ## [Week 3: clustering and unsupervised learning](week3/README.md)

 In this final week, we encourage you to seek out data sets that speak to you personally.
+We've prepared [a list of places to find data](DATA.md) if you're having trouble finding a data set to play with.

 As always, the first step is to **look at your data** but your chosen data might be high-dimensional or otherwise hard to explore.
 So this week we consider clustering algorithms (k-means, and hierarchical clustering) and we use some linear algebra (e.g., singular value decomposition) to reduce the dimension of our data.

 - Day 9: high-dimensional data, correlation
 - Day 10: k-means